My life at the moment is still somewhat of a whirlwind.

 Now I am thinking about self-care with intention, instead of just doing it.

 I am naming it in the same way I have named and faced depression.
-And my actions to take care of my self help to keep depression in its place.
+And my actions to take care of my self-help to keep depression in its place.
 To not give it a trigger to get started manipulating me.
-It is worth the effort to say, I am doing this, I am scheduling this, as self-care.
+It is worth the effort to say, I am doing this, I am scheduling this, like self-care.
 For the next 15 minutes, I will do this activity, or I will just sit and watch the two rabbits that are eating clover on the hill next to my front porch.

 Having to think about and take action with my self-care is worth the time.